OrchidProtocol/blog.orchid.com/src/pages/blog/2021-02-24-what-happens-when-a-vpn-gets-hacked.md

   - Privacy
   - VPN
 ---
+*Published: Feb 24, 2021; Updated: Jan 21, 2021*

 A VPN or similar privacy tool is essential for online privacy.
 VPNs protect their users from Internet surveillance and tracking by re-routing traffic through an encrypted server.
-This redirection prevents an Internet Service Provider (ISP) from seeing the destination of its users' web traffic, while making it impossible for websites to see where their traffic originates.
+This redirection prevents an Internet Service Provider (ISP) from seeing the destination of its users' web traffic, while making it much harder for websites to see where their traffic originates.
 By interposing itself between the origin ISP server and the destination website, the VPN effectively obscures a person's Internet activity.

+### Understanding the risks of VPN hacks

-Robust, reliable VPN services therefore fulfill an essential need for Internet privacy.
+Robust, reliable VPN services, therefore, fulfill an essential need for Internet privacy.
 But there is still a weak point: the VPN itself.
 While effective VPNs prevent third parties from collecting meaningful data on our web traffic, the privacy tool itself can see the full picture.
 VPNs have visibility into the IP address used, websites visited, the length of time a user is connected, and the VPN servers they connect to.

 For these reasons, it's essential to use a VPN that does not log its users' activity, so sensitive information is not intentionally retained or stored.
-But what if a VPN is hacked?
-There's a risk that your data will fall into the wrong hands -- but there are steps everyone can take to significantly reduce the risk.
+Most important web traffic -- such as credit card information, names, and addresses -- is already encrypted.
+But if a VPN service is hacked or subpoenaed for information, a third party may gain access to it anyway.
+The same is true for any service people pay for online.
+But there are steps everyone can take to significantly reduce the risk.

 To protect yourself, it's important above all to understand the risk of VPN hacks, as well as the steps to take if your VPN is compromised.
 The strongest protection is to have a "failsafe" that will protect your data even if one or more individual privacy tools fail.

-Orchid, which brings together the services of leading VPN providers in a unique decentralized marketplace, lets users configure multiple "[hops](/what-is-a-hop/)" between providers.
-That way, even if a VPN fails or is hacked, user traffic is still routed through one or more additional providers before reaching the destination, maintaining the user's privacy.
+Orchid's decentralized marketplace allows users to combine the services of leading VPN providers.
+Orchid users can configure multiple "[hops](https://blog.orchid.com/what-is-a-hop/)" between providers, so that , even if one VPN server fails or is hacked, user traffic is still [routed through one or more additional providers ](https://blog.orchid.com/what-is-a-multihop-vpn/)before reaching its destination, maintaining the user's privacy.

+This unique feature allows Orchid to offer users greater security than other services.
+Most VPNs only offer users the option to integrate hops from their internal networks -- no other service allows for the inclusion of hops from multiple providers.
+Architecturally, Orchid has taken inspiration from Tor, an anonymizing browser that routes user data through three hops from different service providers before sending it to its final destination.

 Here we explore some of the ways VPNs are vulnerable to attack, and steps users can take to keep themselves and their data private.

-**How does a VPN get hacked?**
+### How does a VPN get hacked?

 VPNs are among the most effective means of maintaining online privacy.
 By encrypting the data generated by users' web traffic, they make it exponentially harder for bad actors to steal information and put people's privacy at risk.
+However, not all VPNs are created equal.
+For example, VPNs that claim to be free of charge for users often have some hidden costs: they may track, analyze, and sell your data -- the same data they claim to protect.

-If you've done your research and selected a high-quality VPN provider, the risk of suffering a data breach due to a design flaw is low.
+However, if you've done your research and selected a high-quality VPN provider, the risk of suffering a data breach due to a design flaw is low.
+VPNs use encrypted tunnels to try to ensure Internet traffic stays safely out of sight -- and if you're using a [multi-hop VPN](https://blog.orchid.com/what-is-a-hop/) like Orchid, it's even harder for malicious actors to access your data.

 Nevertheless, nothing is indestructible.
 However well designed and operated, VPNs -- like all digital services -- are still vulnerable to hacking.
 And while breaking the levels of encryption used by the highest quality providers is extraordinarily difficult, even the most robust VPN provider could be at risk if targeted by someone with sufficient resources and technical expertise.

 There are a few primary ways that data can be stolen from a VPN server:

-<u>Data leakage</u>
+#### Data Leakage

 The most common way for VPN users' data to be compromised is not from an external party hacking the server.
 In reality, most VPN data breaches are a result of weaknesses in the privacy tools themselves; these flaws can leak data without a hacker needing to do anything at all.
 Leakage occurs when an error or design flaw causes a VPN to share user information that should be kept private.
 There are different causes for data leakage, but it's important to know the warning signs, and understand how to address the problem should you encounter it.

+For example, IP address leakage happens when a VPN accidentally shares a user's real IP address.
+This can have serious consequences, particularly for people who are in [sensitive political situations](https://blog.orchid.com/looking-back-on-2021-priv8s-top-ten-episodes-of-the-year/).
+Thankfully, though, IP leaks are fairly easy to spot.
+If you use a VPN to access a site or service that is normally blocked in your country, and notice that it's still blocked when the VPN is on, you may have an IP leak.

-For a deeper dive into this topic, you can read Orchid's full explanation of the causes, warning signs, and solutions for [data leakage](/how-to-make-sure-your-vpn-is-working-properly/).
+For a deeper dive into this topic, you can read Orchid's full explanation of the causes, warning signs, and solutions for [data leakage](https://blog.orchid.com/how-to-make-sure-your-vpn-is-working-properly/).

-<u>Inadequate security</u>
+#### Inadequate Security

-We have [previously detailed](/whats-the-best-vpn-for-crypto-users/) the wide variation that exists between VPN providers in terms of security and best practices.
+We have [previously detailed](https://blog.orchid.com/whats-the-best-vpn-for-crypto-users/) the wide variation that exists between VPN providers in terms of security and best practices.
 Some "free" VPNs actively log user data and sell it on to third parties in order to make money.
 While this doesn't qualify as a hack, it still reflects an approach to privacy that doesn't make the security of users' information the top priority.
 And if one of the entities to which the logged data has been sold is itself hacked, that user information could fall into the wrong hands the same way it would if the VPN itself had been hacked.

 Lax security practices also make for easy hacking targets.
 The easiest way for bad actors to hack into a VPN is to exploit weaknesses in the service's design.
 If a provider has a flaw in its encryption, hackers can exploit it to steal information in plain text form without ever needing to obtain the key or break the encryption.
 And it may come as no surprise that VPNs with loose privacy and data-logging policies are also more likely to suffer from weak security.
 For this reason alone, it's always a good idea to use a reputable VPN with strong, verifiable encryption practices.

-<u>Malicious attack</u>
+#### Malicious Attack

 High-quality VPN providers, like those Orchid is partnered with, generally have strong encryption and do not log their users' activities.
 But even these services can become the targets of malicious attacks.
 No one -- not even [government intelligence agencies](https://www.nytimes.com/2020/12/14/us/politics/russia-hack-nsa-homeland-security-pentagon.html) -- is completely insulated from the risk of hacking.